perenstrom/perenstrom/README.md

 ### Hi there 👋
-I am a web developer based in Stockholm, Sweden.
-Currently looking for a new challenge.
+I am a web developer based in the north of Uppland, Sweden.
+Currently working as a senior frontend developer at ILP VFX, Stockholm.

 I also occasionally write stuff at [dev.to/perenstrom/](https://dev.to/perenstrom/).
 Check it out!